PVPUFormer: Probabilistic Visual Prompt Unified Transformer for Interactive Image Segmentation: VPUFormer: Proposed Architecture

 \subsection{Dual-cross Merging Attention}

-Dual-cross Merging Attention (DMA) aims to select informative features that exhibit the highest mutual response between prompt and image features, which consists of a multi-head self-attention layer, two multi-head cross-modal attention layers, two feed-forward neural layers, and an interactive information filtering layer (see Fig.~\ref{fig:networks}).
+Dual-cross Merging Attention (DMA) aims to select informative visual features that exhibit the highest mutual response between a visual prompt and image features, which consists of a multi-head self-attention layer, two multi-head cross-modal attention layers, two feed-forward neural layers, and an interactive information filtering layer.